casper-network/docs/source/docs/casper/developers/cli/installing-contracts.md

 ## Prerequisites

 - You know how to [send and verify deploys](../dapps/sending-deploys.md)
-   - Your environment meets these [prerequisites](../prerequisites.md) and you have a client to interact with the network, such as the [default Casper client](../prerequisites.md#the-casper-command-line-client)
+   - You have installed the [Casper CLI client](../prerequisites.md#installing-the-casper-client-install-casper-clie) to interact with the network
    - You have a [Casper Account](../prerequisites.md#setting-up-an-account) with a public and secret key pair to initiate the deploy
    - You have enough CSPR tokens in your account's main purse to pay for deploys.
 If you plan to use the Casper Testnet, learn about the [faucet](../../users/token-transfer.md#2-the-faucet) to fund your testing account's main purse
 - You understand how to [write basic contract code](../writing-onchain-code/index.md) and session code